Skip to main content

 CASE

 Tyler works as a physical therapist on the postoperative orthopedic floor of a large urban hospital.
 When Tyler arrives at the room of Mr. Akhinga, who has had bilateral total knee replacements, to begin his scheduled morning physical therapy session, he finds the patient still in bed in his hospital gown.
-When Tyler inquires about this at the nurse’s station, he is told that Mr. Akhinga stated that he did not want any PT today “because I’m in too much pain.”
+When Tyler inquires about this at the nurse’s station, he is told that Mr. Akhinga stated that he did not want any physical therapy today “because I’m in too much pain.”
 This is the third time this has happened this week.

 Tyler now faces an ethical dilemma.
 While the ethical principle of autonomy dictates that Mr. Akhinga does indeed have the right to accept or refuse physical therapy interventions, Tyler is concerned that continued missed therapy sessions may lead to a poorer overall functional outcome for Mr. Akhinga in the long term.
 This would run counter to the ethical principle of beneficence, or acting in a clinical manner that would positively affect a patient’s well-being.

 Tyler documents the missed visit for the morning and goes immediately to his rehab director to discuss the dilemma.
 Tyler and the rehab director consult with the nursing staff, a social worker, and Mr. Akhinga’s surgeon, as well as with Mr. Akhinga and his wife.
-It is eventually discovered that Mr. Akhinga’s postoperative pain has not been sufficiently managed by his currently prescribed medication, but that he has been hesitant to discuss his discomfort with his nurses because, “I didn’t want to bother them, they’re already so busy.”
+It is eventually discovered that Mr. Akhinga’s postoperative pain has not been sufficiently managed by his currently prescribed medication, but he has been hesitant to discuss his discomfort with his nurses because, in his words, “I didn’t want to bother them, they’re already so busy.”

 It is decided that Mr. Akhinga’s surgeon will adjust his medication to better manage his pain and that his nursing personnel will verbally ask Mr. Akhinga to rate his pain at regular intervals throughout the day.
 The rehab director offers to make Mr. Akhinga’s physical therapy schedule available to the nursing staff on the postop floor several days in advance so that his medication schedule and therapy schedule may be coordinated.

-The consultations and agreed-upon course of action are documented in Mr. Ankinga’s medical record and Mr. Akinga seems pleased with the plan of action.
+The consultations and agreed-upon course of action are documented in Mr. Ankinga’s medical record, and Mr. Akinga seems pleased with the plan of action.
 Within one day, he is reporting significantly less pain and is once again willing to participate in physical therapy.

 CODES AND STANDARDS OF ETHICAL CONDUCT

 The American Physical Therapy Association (APTA) is the definitive source for standards of ethics in the physical therapy profession.
 In order to assert the values and standards expected of members of the profession of physical therapy, the APTA publishes the Code of Ethics for the Physical Therapist, Standards of Ethical Conduct for the Physical Therapist Assistant, Core Values for the Physical Therapist and Physical Therapist Assistant, and Standards of Practice for Physical Therapy.
-These four documents are regularly revised and updated, with the latest codes and standards effective 2020 (APTA, 2021).
+These four documents are regularly revised and updated, with the latest codes and standards effective 2020 (APTA, 2024).

 Portions of these documents are discussed below.
 (See also “Resources” at the end of this course.)